sonaiso/sfsg67/README.md

-# sfsg67 crate with best practices
+# sfsg67 create with best practices